Best motherboard for Core i9 14900K in 2025 – our top picks for high-end, gaming, and overclocking

 Jack Howarth, PC Guide

 As for connectivity, it doesn’t cut as much as we’d expect.
-It has six rear USB A ports ranging from 2.0 to 10Gbps, which does lack any USB C but still has a good number of speed options.
-It also offers a WiFi 6E module on board and a 2.5Gbps ethernet port, making it a speed solution for the small motherboard.
+It has six rear USB A ports ranging from 2.0 to 10 Gbps, which lack any USB C but still have a good number of speed options.
+It also offers a WiFi 6E module on board and a 2.5 Gbps Ethernet port, making it a speed solution for the small motherboard.
 Along with a couple of HDMI 2.1 and DP 1.4 for onboard graphics, it has a couple of HDMI 2.1 and DP 1.4 for onboard graphics.

 The MSI B760 has a 12 + 1 + 1 power delivery system.
 The triple design means the power gets filtered thrice and through multiple stages.
-While it isn’t at the same level as the high-end board with 20+ stages, it still got the 14600K to perform the best out of all the boards we tested.
+While it isn’t at the same level as the high-end board with 20+ stages, it still has the 14600K to perform the best out of all the boards we tested.

 That said, during our testing, we saw a maximum power draw from the wall socket of 337.9W, while the CPU got a maximum of 194.4W while running Blender Classroom, which is 13.4W higher than this processor’s PL1.
 This goes to show that you don’t need to spend hundreds of dollars to get the best performance.